KNowledgeOnWebScale/walder/README.md

 Walter uses [consolidate](https://www.npmjs.com/package/consolidate) to automatically retrieve the corresponding engine for a given template.
 This means that the [supported template engines](https://www.npmjs.com/package/consolidate#supported-template-engines) are dependent on consolidate.

 Different template engines can be used for different routes, e.g. one route's HTML can be rendered using [pug](https://pugjs.org/api/getting-started.html), while another one's can be rendered using [handlebars](https://handlebarsjs.com/).
 Walter does this all by just looking at the file extension of the given template, no further specification required!

+## Input validation

+While parsing the config file, Walter also validates the correctness and completeness of the input.
+When the whole config file is parsed and errors were found, Walter returns all errors and deactivates.

+Currently the following is validated:

+- All variables in the GraphQL-LD query are described in the parameters section

 ## Error handling